Brightcove Native Player for iOS Reference

 Brightcove-Player-IMA dynamic Brightcove-Player-Core

-Brightcove-Player-Omniture static Brightcove-Player-Core
+Brightcove-Player-Omniture dynamic Brightcove-Player-Core

 Brightcove-Player-Pulse dynamic Brightcove-Player-Core